wiiiiilllllll/astro-blog/src/pages/index.md

 author: Will
 title: Tense, tactical giant robot squad battles
 heroTitle: Tense, tactical giant robot squad battles
-introTitle: "Mobile Frame Zero: Rapid Attack"
+introTitle: Tiny giant Lego® robots battling across your tabletop!
 tags:
   - astro
   - successes
-introText: "**Mobile Frame Zero: Rapid Attack** is a game where you never have enough time or material to make your plans easy.
-When your robots take a hit, they lose vital parts!
-When you make a decision, you know Doomsday is coming and you can’t take it back!
-There’s never enough cover to safely get where you need to go!"
+introText: >-
+  **Mobile Frame Zero: Rapid Attack** is a tabletop wargame for 2 to 5 players.
+  Build your squad of tiny giant robots out of Lego® and fight for control of the Free Colonies in the year SC 0245.

+  Reaching out from Earth and Mars towards the cosmos, the Solar Union has conquered many worlds.
+But when it reached the homeworld of the alien Ijad, the SU met its first real opposition.
+Fiercely religious, the Ijad use the invaders' own technology against them, fighting to turn back the tide of colonisation.
+And now, inspired by the Ijad and rising against the Solar Union are the humans of the newly-formed Free Colonies.
 image:
   url: https://docs.astro.build/default-og-image.png
   alt: The word "astro" against a space background